LampTrilos/privacy-policy/README.md

 Privacy Policy

-Your App Name
+Daggertrack
 Effective date: 17/9/2025

-Our company operates the mobile application Your App Name (the "App").
+Our company operates the mobile application 'Daggertrack"

 Information Collection and Use